 Examines the racialization and feminization of a global division of labor and focuses primarily on Asian and Asian American women's participation and incorporation as workers and key actors in the development of the global economy.
-Course Information: Same as ASAM 428 and SOC 428.
+Course Information: Same as GLAS 428 and SOC 428.
 3 undergraduate hours; 4 graduate hours.
-Prerequisite(s): At least one ASAM or GWS or SOC course; or consent of the instructor.
+Previously listed as ASAM 428.
+Prerequisite(s): At least one GLAS or GWS or SOC course; or consent of the instructor.